LOW-INCOME MINNESOTANS MAY QUALIFY FOR TELEPHONE or broadband ASSISTANCE

-Lifeline assistance is a federal program which lowers the cost of basic, monthly local telephone service.
-Eligible consumers may receive $9.25 per month in discounts from Lifeline.
+Lifeline assistance is a federal program which lowers the cost of basic, monthly local telephone or broadband service.
+Eligible consumers may receive up to $9.25 per month in discounts from Lifeline.

 Minnesota’s Telephone Assistance Program (TAP) is a state program which also provides a monthly telephone service discount, in the amount of $7.00 per month.